 - 5.11 The purpose of translating the Standards is not to interpret or explain them, but to render the English text into another language.
-This means that translators and review committee members may not add to, reduce or alter the substance and content of the Standards as approved by the Board.
+Translators and review committee members are not permitted to add to, reduce or alter the substance and content of the Standards as issued by the IASB or ISSB.
 Grammatical and syntactic adaptations to improve the readability of the translated text are acceptable. - 5.12 The purpose of the review process is to ensure the accuracy and functionality of the translation. - 5.13 Permission from the Foundation is required before any translation of the Standards can begin.
 Contact the TAC team for further information on translation and publication agreements. - 5.14 Coordinators, review committee members and translators contractually assign all copyright in the translation to the Foundation and waive all moral rights in the translation by signing a copyright assignment letter with the Foundation.
 It is the responsibility of the coordinator to ensure that the copyright assignment from all translators and review committee members is executed in a form agreed with the Foundation.
-The reason why the Foundation needs to retain rights in all translations is explained in section 6.5.
+The Foundation's reasons to retain rights in all translations is explained in paragraph 6.5.

-Official translation process
+(ii) Official translation process

-5.15 The translation of the Standards should be performed in the following order:
+5.15 The translation of the Standards should be performed in this order:

-- 5.16 The Foundation strongly recommends the following: - (a) translation by a professional translator-translation is a complex task requiring great skill and competence.
-It is not sufficient to simply understand both languages.
+- 5.16 The Foundation strongly recommends: - (a) translation by a professional translator-translation is a complex task requiring great skill and competence.
+It is not enough to simply understand both languages.
 Professional translators have written fluency in the language of translation.
-They are skilled in translation, which is the act of moving information between the two languages, especially in writing.
+They are skilled in translation, which is the act of moving information between two languages, especially in writing.
 It is a skill that takes training and experience to master.
-Consequently, if resources permit, experienced, professional translators should be used; and - (b) computer-assisted translation (CAT) software-CAT software refers to technologies used to streamline the translation process.
+Consequently, if resources permit, experienced professional translators should be used. - (b) computer-assisted translation (CAT) software-CAT software refers to technologies used to streamline the translation process.
 Translation memories (TM) are databases that store source sentences and their translations as segment pairs.
-The TM 'remembers' each segment that is translated, and stores the source/target segment pairs in the TM database as translation units.
-If an identical or a similar segment comes up later, it does not need to be translated again.
+The TM 'remembers' each segment that is translated and stores the source/target segment pairs in the TM database as translation units.
+If an identical or a similar segment comes up later, it need not be translated again.
 Instead, the translation can be easily retrieved from the TM database.
-This technology offers the following main advantages: faster turnaround times and cost savings; and better consistency and quality.
-Consequently, if resources permit, CAT software should be used. - 5.17 On completion of translation of the Standards, the translating partner must provide the Foundation with an electronic version of the final translated Standards, a key terms list and the translation memory.
+This technology offers several advantages: faster turnaround times, cost savings and better consistency and quality.
+Consequently, if resources permit, CAT software should be used.
+The use of freely available translation engines, such as but not limited to Google Translate, is not permitted.
+Some specialist and secure translation engines might be permitted to assist with translation, but prior permission from the TAC team shall be obtained. - 5.17 On completion of translation of the Standards, the translating partner shall provide the Foundation with an electronic version of the final translated Standards, a key terms list and the translation memory.

-Role of the Foundation
+(iii) Role of the Foundation